 Sony attained some serious profits last year by presenting a big TV model, assembled with an LG-made large OLED screen.
 Within the first half of 2017, Sony’s net profit became 211.7 billion yen, which was the highest number for Sony in a decade.

 Though the company was being praised in the TV sector, the scene in the smartphone industry was not very enchanting.
 Sony has been able to hold a single-digit share in the global smartphone market.
 It still ranked second in Japan, just next to Apple.
 Around the first half of 2017, Sony witnessed a market share of 14.9%, leaving behind companies like Samsung Electronics, Sharp, and Fujitsu.

-As Sony was unable to introduce new ideas for their smartphones, it’s still running behind the companies like Samsung and Apple.
-So looking at the present situations, Sony is planning to implement new ideas in their smartphone segment.
-Because LG holds a prominent place in the market for their displays, experts are assuming that this joint venture would be more profitable for Sony.
-It will be intriguing to see, what Sony puts on the table in future to compete with the Chinese brands like Gionee and Xiaomi.
+As Sony was unable to introduce new ideas for its smartphones, it’s still running behind companies like Samsung and Apple.
+So looking at the present situation, Sony is planning to implement new ideas in their smartphone segment.
+Because LG holds a prominent place in the market for its displays, experts are assuming that this joint venture would be more profitable for Sony.
+It will be intriguing to see what Sony puts on the table in the future to compete with Chinese brands like Gionee and Xiaomi.